pryrt/nppStuff/CommunityForum/FAQ/HowToLogin.md

 Hello, and welcome to the FAQ Desk.

-Many people ask questions about how to log in, why we require an account with Google, Facebook, ~~Twitter~~, or GitHub, and why we don't just have email/password login here.
+Many people ask questions about how to log in, why we require an account with Google or GitHub, and why we don't just have email/password login here.

-(As of 2023-May-26, the Login With Twitter was disabled, because Twitter disabled free Twitter API access -- which includes login-with-Twitter.)
+(As of 2023-May-26, the Login With Twitter was disabled, because Twitter disabled free Twitter API access -- which includes login-with-Twitter.
+As of 2024-Sep-13, Login with Facebook was also disabled, because Facebook changed their policy.)

 ### How to Log In ###